 OmniToM - Benchmarking Theory of Mind in LLMs

-OmniToM is my arXiv preprint on evaluating Theory of Mind in large language models through explicit belief-structure modeling rather than endpoint question answering alone.
+OmniToM is my arXiv preprint and benchmark release for evaluating Theory of Mind in large language models through explicit belief-structure modeling rather than endpoint question answering alone.

 First page preview of the OmniToM arXiv preprint